jaycaz/CSCE626_Assignment2/README.md

-# CSCE626_Assignment1
+# CSCE626_Assignment2
-A parallel implementation of the prefix sum algorithm, using OpenMP and MPI
+A parallel implementation of the prefix sum algorithm, using OpenMP and MPI.
+Now with sequential algorithm and full experiemental setup.

 ## Instructions